burneme/Liedanzeiger/README.md

 The specific python/html-code, which is more or less a translation from czech language is attached as sw.zip, expand it and store it below /home/admin.
 You should see it as "home/admin/cisla/..".

+## Creating a working SD-card ##

 Finally I found a download space for the image at google:

 [Image for Single Display](https://drive.google.com/file/d/1Por2zFch3SOl4XRDp1puK9v_BIOZQSrb/view?usp=drive_link/ "An raspberry pi zero image for one display")

-When the download is complete, you need to flash a sd-card using "belena etcher", download this if you don't have it installed and work as it is stated.
+When the download is complete, you need to flash a sd-card using "belena etcher", download this if you don't have it installed already and start it.

 ![BalenaFlasher](https://github.com/burneme/Liedanzeiger/blob/main/balena.png)

+When you have  the finished card, insert this into the slot of raspberry pi zero and apply power, the already operating monitor should show for a second a colored pattern followed by a spinner.
+When the spinner disapears, you should be able to connect to a Wifi-net called "StMartin", you will be asked for the password "Epiphany".
+The system gives your device an IP-adress in the net 192.168.4.0.
+The next step is to call the index.html, insert into your favourite browser "192.168.4.1" as the adress and press enter, the entry mask should appear.
+You can enter a three-digit main number and a substring followed by "Scribe!"
+(Write!), "Detege!" clears the display.

+>  ## Password change ##
+>
-The password for the wifi-net is "Epiphany", you should change that as soon as you can, change this asap, otherwise you will end in a musical request concert :).
+>  The password for the wifi-net inside the given image is "Epiphany", you should change that as soon as you can, change this asap, otherwise you will end in a musical request concert :).
+>

-This pw is stored in /etc/hostapd/hostapd.
+>  This pw is stored in /etc/hostapd/hostapd.
 To change it, you need to connect to the system.
+>

-For linux, beeing in the same network, use
+>  For linux, beeing in the same network, use
+>

-### ssh admin@192.168.4.1 ###
+>  ### ssh admin@192.168.4.1 ###
-(for windows install "putty" before)
+> (for windows install "putty" before)
+>

-you anser with "admin".
-You get the message "connected to..."
+>  you answer with "admin" and get the message "connected to..."
+>

-### admin@raspberrypi(ro):~$ cd /etc/hostapd ###
+>  ### admin@raspberrypi(ro):~$ cd /etc/hostapd ###
+>

-Since you are in a read-only mode, you need to switch to read-write-mode:
+>  Since you are in a read-only mode, you need to switch to read-write-mode:
+>

-### admin@raspberrypi(ro):/etc/hostapd$ rw ###
+>  ### admin@raspberrypi(ro):/etc/hostapd$ rw ###
+>

-Then call the editor (i use joe, behaves like old wordstar), type
+>  Then call the editor (i use joe, behaves like old wordstar), type
+>

-### admin@raspberrypi(rw):/etc/hostapd$ sudo joe hostapd.conf ###
+>  ### admin@raspberrypi(rw):/etc/hostapd$ sudo joe hostapd.conf ###
+>

-Then change the pw accordingly to your personal requests.
+>  Change the pw accordingly to your personal requests.
+>

-To store it, type
+>  To store it, type
-### cntrl-K ###
+>  ### cntrl-K ###
-and
+>  and
-### x ###
+>  ### x ###
+>

-then to set read-only,
+>  then to set read-only,
+>

-### ro ###
+>  ### ro ###
+>

-reboot (replug) and use new wifi pw.
+>  reboot (replug) and use new wifi pw.

 The small changes for a second system, acting as a slave, will follow on request.
 Have fun and distribute it.